DavidRFerreira/InformationRetrieval_EvaluationMetrics/README.md

 | **Recall** | 1/8 | 2/8 | 2/8 | 3/8 | 3/8 |
 | **Precision** | 1/1 | 2/2 | 2/3 | 3/4 | 3/5 |

+The Precision-Recall curve is built with those sets of recall and precision values.

-We can compute the average precision (AvP) using the values of precision for relevant documents.
+We can now compute the average precision (AvP) using the values of precision for relevant documents.

 ```
 AvP = (1/1 + 2/2 + 3/4) / 3 = 0.91
 ```

-Let's assume that the user did another search and for other a different information need, the system displayed an average precision of 0.82.
+Let's assume that the user did second search with a different information need for which the system displayed an average precision of 0.82.

 We can compute the system's Mean Average Precision (MAP) for both information needs as:
 ```